 © Global Microbiome Conservancy / Photo by M. Groussin

-In Okoroba village, located in Cross River State, we worked with Efik and Ibibio peoples whose homes are often spread out so families could be close to their crops (primarily cassava).
+In Okoroba village, Cross River State, we worked with Efik and Ibibio peoples whose homes are often near their cassava crops.

 Rwanda